 Summary

-Mathis Wagner is a Principal in the Antitrust and Competition Practice at Bates White.
-He is an expert in the economics of monopolization, the analysis of issues related to labor markets, including non-compete clauses, and the empirical methods used in antitrust and competition analysis.
+Mathis Wagner is a Partner in the Antitrust and Competition Practice.
+He is an expert in the economics of monopolization and price fixing; the empirical methods used in antitrust and competition analysis, including the estimation of damages and civil penalties; and the analysis of issues related to labor markets, including noncompete and non-solicitation clauses.

-Dr. Wagner was the testifying expert in a non-compete/non-solicitation case (DaVita Inc. v.
-AIN) and is retained as the testifying expert in a class certification matter.
-He has provided consulting and expert support in monopolization cases in a variety of industries, including in Epic v.
-Google, NFL Sunday Ticket Antitrust Litigation, Veeva v.
+Dr. Wagner was the testifying expert in a noncompete/non-solicitation case (DaVita Inc. v.
+AIN) and in A.A. et al. v.
+Nancy T. Buckner and performed economic and statistical analysis related to certain aspects of the Alabama Department of Human Resources’s administration of the foster care system.
+He has provided consulting and expert support in monopolization cases on behalf of plaintiffs and defendants in a variety of industries; cases include NFL Sunday Ticket Antitrust Litigation, Epic v.
+Google, Veeva v.
 IQVIA, American Express Anti-Steering Rules Antitrust Litigation, Sandoz v.
 United Therapeutics Corporation, and Apple v.
 Qualcomm.
-His work on mergers and cartel/collusion cases includes supporting DOJ’s expert in a Tunney Act proceeding related to the merger of CVS Health and Aetna, on behalf of Willis Towers Watson (WTW), assisting at all stages of merger review in connection with the $30 billion proposed merger between Aon and WTW, and supporting the testifying expert in estimating plaintiff-specific damages in In re Rail Freight Fuel Surcharge Antitrust Litigation.
+His work on cartel/collusion cases includes supporting the testifying expert in estimating plaintiff-specific damages in In re Rail Freight Fuel Surcharge Antitrust Litigation.
+He has provided consulting and expert support in calculating deterrent civil penalties on behalf of plaintiffs related to deceptive trade practices and the misuse of biometric information.

 Before joining Bates White, Dr. Wagner was a faculty member at Boston College, where he taught microeconomics and labor economics courses at both the undergraduate and graduate levels.
-His research includes work on the impact of consolidation on premiums in Medicare Part D, optimal experimental/survey design, the impact of immigration and refugees in host countries, the determinants of migration decisions, and the incentives inherent in the design of old-age social security.
-Dr. Wagner has extensive experience consulting with the World Bank, including survey design and analysis, program evaluation, and analysis of the impact of immigration.
+Dr. Wagner has extensive experience consulting with the World Bank, including on survey design and analysis and program evaluation.
 He has published in peer-reviewed journals such as the Journal of Health Economics, Journal of Labor Economics, World Bank Economic Review, Experimental Economics, Economic Inquiry, and the Scandinavian Journal of Economics.

 Education